-Only one of these penalties can apply to an underpayment.
-Even though the same underpayment may be subject to both the negligence and substantial underpayment penalties, the total accuracy-related penalty cannot exceed 20% of the underpayment.
-Neither penalty may be imposed if there is reasonable cause accompanied by good faith.
+Even though an underpayment was due to both negligence and substantial underpayment, the total accuracy-related penalty cannot exceed 20% of the underpayment.
+The penalty is not imposed if there is reasonable cause accompanied by good faith.

 Negligence.
 Negligence includes the lack of any reasonable attempt to comply with provisions of the Internal Revenue Code.